 The Play-Debref-Replay method of science is a good format for this activity (see the resource).

 To set up activity: Pile the sand up at one end of the tray, and clip the binder clip to the edge of the tray.
-Set up the siphon system by submerging the weighted end of the tubing in the large jug of water, then suck on the other end of the tubing to get the water flowing.
-Push the tubing through the binder clip at the end of the tray so that the water slowly runs down the slope of sand.
+Set up the siphon system by submerging the weighted end of the tubing in the large jug of water, then pushing the other end of the tubing through the binder clip at the end of the tray, so that the end hangs over the top of the pile of the sand.
+Use a squeeze bottle with the air expelled to suck on the tubing to get the water flowing, so that the water slowly runs down the slope of sand.

 Can you made the stream split into two?